EZCodeLanguage/EZCode/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Feature request
-about: Create a report to help us improve
+about: Suggest an idea for this project
-title: ''
+title: '[bug]'
 labels: ''
 assignees: ''